Calvin-LL/is-even-ai/README.md

 Check if a number is even using the power of ✨AI✨.

+Our groundbreaking, next-gen strategy dynamically orchestrates synergistic, AI-driven, blockchain-empowered, quantum-ready, and IoT-integrated solutions to revolutionize value chains and deliver omnichannel, hyper-scalable, customer-centric experiences.
+By leveraging actionable big data insights, enabling frictionless automation, and embracing an agile, cloud-native, zero-trust architecture, we create transformative ecosystems that amplify stakeholder alignment, catalyze disruptive innovation, and establish a future-proof, paradigm-shifting framework for global market leadership and unparalleled competitive advantage.

 Uses OpenAI's GPT-3.5-turbo model under the hood to determine if a number is even.

 For all those who want to use AI in their product but don't know how.